Alternative jobs for youth

 Summary

 Around Madagascar's Masoala buffer zone, young people and youth-headed households face a pressing challenge: limited access to farmland leaves them with few options to build stable livelihoods.
-This vulnerability not only affects their economic security but also increases pressure on the surrounding natural environment.
+This affects their economic security and increases pressure on the surrounding natural environment.

 Project Connections